sameeryadv/natas-overthewire/README.md

 # NATAS
 This repository contains documentation of solving NATAS.
-You can read about (NATAS here)[https://overthewire.org/wargames/natas].
+You can read about Natas here[https://overthewire.org/wargames/natas].

 Natas teaches the basics of serverside web-security.